Practical reference

 4

-Focus: study, creativity, networking
+Focus: study, creativity, and networking

-Cures: prevent clutter that weakens focus
+Remedy: remove clutter that weakens focus

 5 Yellow